rebelsky/sams-assorted-musings-reflections/doing-the-math-2020-04-20.md

 Now, I'm not a biologist, nor am I an epidemiologist, nor a physician.
 Hey, these days it's questionable whether I'm even considered a mathematician, a statistician, or a scientist.
-But I do pay attention to what's happening, or at least I try to do.
+But I do pay attention to what's happening, or at least I try to.

 Here's what I understand.
 The SARS-CoV-2 virus is highly contagious.
 Each person with it is likely to infect more than one other person,